xmtp/example-chat-react/README.md

 The application uses the `xmtp-js` [Conversations](https://github.com/xmtp/xmtp-js#conversations) abstraction to list the available conversations for a connected wallet and to listen for or create new conversations.
 For each conversation, the application gets existing messages and listens for or creates new messages.
 Conversations and messages are kept in a lightweight store and made available through **XmtpContext** alongside the client and its methods.

-### Limitations
+### Considerations

-Here are important limitations to understand when working with the example chat application:
+Here are some important considerations when working with the example chat application:

 - The application sends and receives messages using the XMTP `dev` network environment.
      - XMTP may occasionally delete messages and keys from the `dev` network, and will provide advance notice in the XMTP Discord community ([request access](https://xmtp.typeform.com/to/yojTJarb?utm_source=docs_home)).